New Company Registrations

 New Director Identification Number (director ID) requirements are now law in Australia.
 First-time directors are required to apply for a director ID BEFORE they can be appointed as a director of a company.
 For further information on director IDs and to apply refer to the ABRS website here.

-Existing directors at the time the legislation was enacted on 1 November 2021 have until 30 November 2022 to apply for their director ID.
-That’s still the case even if you become a director of another company on or after 1 November 2021.
+All existing directors at the time the legislation was enacted on 1 November 2021 had until the deadline of 30 November 2022 to apply for their director ID.
+To proceed with a new company registration, we will require director IDs for all directors being appointed.

 Same day company registration